Linz: Cinema

 The history of cinema and film begins in Linz in September 1896, when, as part of a variety programme, a film programme was shown in "Roithner's vaudeville" for the first time in Upper Austria.
 Until the next screening of a film it took until 20 March 1897, when Johann Bläser's travelling cinema guested in the "Hotel of the Golden Ship".

 Until the opening of the first cinemas with regular programme, it took till the end of the year 1908.
 At that time, Karl Lifka opened his "Lifka's Grand Théâtre électrique" in that building, where already the very first film showing took place.
 Subsequently, the second cinema of Linz was opened a few months later.

 As the owner of travelling cinemas, Johann Bläser, got settled in Linz, he bought the "Hotel of the Golden Ship", and installed a cinema in it, the "Bio-Kinematograph".
 The third stationary cinema, called "Kino Kolloseum", in town was founded around 1910 by the vaudeville operator Karl Roithner.
 Its first location was the former festival hall at Hessenplatz.

 The Linz International Short Film Festival is the first film festival in Upper Austria to focus on international short films.
 It launched in October 2018 at the Moviemento in Linz, showing 114 films over four days.
 The concept goes back to the festival director Parisa Ghasemi.

-Libraries

-In September 2007 the "Wissensturm", next to the central station, was completed.
-There the Main Library and the adult education centre are housed.
-In the same year the expansion of the National Library on Schillerplatz began.